developmentseed/zambia-buildings-import/PROPOSAL.md

 ## Intro

 [Akros Global Health](http://akros.com) is an organization that works to strengthen national health systems in developing countries.
-One of the programs Akros has initiated is [mSpray](http://akros.com/mspray/), Indoor Residual Spraying for Malaria prevention.
-Through this program, Akros collected data on the location of buildings that have been sprayed.
+One of the programs Akros has initiated is [mSpray](http://akros.com/mspray/), Indoor Residual Spraying (IRS) for Malaria prevention.
+IRS is one of the world's best tools in fighting malaria.
+Insecticides are sprayed on household walls, killing mosquitoes that spread malaria.
+Stop the mosquito, stop malaria.
+Funded by the Global Health Bureau at USAID, mSpray is a revolutionary new tool that incorporates three processes to achieve the maximum impact for your IRS dollars.
+Through this program, Akros collectes data on when to spray, what to spray, and where to spray.
+Getting these three factors to line up takes lots of planning, and having the best informaiton available increases the effectiveness of a spray campaign.

 The main goal of this work is to not only do a large import of buildings (268k records) into Zambia, but set an example for how Akros and other organizations can use field based operations to contribute back to OpenStreetMap.
-This data is verified by Akros Global Health contributors.
+Data was verified by Akros Global Health contributors with assistance from the USAID GeoCenter's Remote Sensing Program.
 This proposal suggests a one time import, with possible future imports once additional datasets have been cleaned and verified.

 There is strong support from various OSM community members:
   - Dan Bridges, Akros